YEHOSHUA – Jesus

 “For both He who sanctifies and those who are sanctified are all from one Father; for which reason He is not ashamed to call them brethren, saying, ‘I will proclaim Your Name to My brethren, in the midst of the congregation I will sing Your Praise'” (Hebrews 2:11-12 ENB).

-Well, dear reader, the Messiah did in fact come, in The Father’s Name, exalting and uplifting that Name at every utterance.
-And The Exalted Name Bible continues the fullness of that tradition and proclamation.
+Well, dear reader, the Messiah did in fact come in The Father’s Name.
+And He exalted and uplifted that Name at every utterance.
+And The Exalted Name Bible™ continues the fullness of that tradition and proclamation.

 In His peace, love and joy, I remain faithfully and humbly your servant through YEHOSHUA ha Mashiach,